Deep Dive

 +40 points

-Enterprise pillars for Agency subscribers (175 points max total).
+Expert pillars for Full-tier subscribers (170 points max total).

 Content Freshness